nyxtom/broadcast/README.md

 ```

 Then in the actual app-server itself, you can call the load backend to
 ensure that our newly created custom backend is loaded.
+We will use the
+default broadcast server protocol which allows us to work directly with
+interfaces instead of [][]byte data when it's written to and from clients
+to and from servers.

 ```
 package main